-To view assignments for ARTS 091, mouse over the ARTS 091 Assignments Tab from the main menu to see individual assignments that will appear to the right.
+To view the assignment calendar and assignments for ARTS 091, mouse over the ARTS 091 Print Media Graphics Assignments Tab found under COURSES from the main menu.
+Individual assignments for the class will appear as a pullout listing on the right.

 Canadian-born Marshall McLuhan (1911-1980) was a philosopher of communication theory, who some have suggested first floated the phrase—”print is dead”—but that’s not exactly what he said.
 What he did say (in the early 1960s!) was that the print culture would die with the advent of electronic media.
 He predicted that electronic media would foster “electronic interdependence,” moving society toward a collective “tribal base” or global village-type culture.